mertpekey/Lexicon-and-Rule-based-Named-Entity-Recognition/README.md

 ## Lexicons

 Lexicons used in the development process of the project scraped from web.
-They are not going to be shared because of the Copyrigth issues.
+They are not going to be shared because of the Copyright issues.

 **Location Lexicon**: It includes Country, City, Continent, Street, River, Mountain, Lake names